 Now that it’s summer and the grill is ready to be used, one of my favorite things to make is rotisserie chicken.
-It actually is really easy and tastes great (once you learn the trick to not burning it!)
+It’s easier than it looks and tastes delicious…even better than store-bought rotisserie chickens in my opinion.

 Preparation time: 5 minutes

 Grilling time: 1½ hours